pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --Epictetus

 "The origin of sorrow is this: to wish for something that does not come to pass."
 --Epictetus

+"What really frightens and dismays us is not external events themselves, but the way in which we think about them.
+It is not things that disturb us, but our interpretation of their significance."
+--Epictetus

 "Public speaking is the art of diluting a two-minute idea with a two-hour vocabulary."